Holden Commodore (VL): Straight-six engine

-Six months into its release a 150 kW turbocharged RB30ET version of the Nissan engine was released.
+Six months into its release, a 150 kW turbocharged RB30ET version of the Nissan engine was added.
 The Garrett turbo unit was fitted inside a water-cooled housing to ensure longevity.
 The engine received new pistons which lowered the compression ratio, while an updated camshaft was used to reduce overlap.
 The allure of the Commodore was quickly established particularly when the top speed was 200 km/h and then extended to 220 km/h with the addition of the Garrett turbocharger.
 The turbo models had larger brakes and Girlock finned alloy front calipers.
 The Australian Police commissioned the turbocharged models as their "interceptor" Highway Pursuit cars of choice.
 These interceptors were denoted by "BT1" in the model code on the Body & Option plate attached to the firewall.

 GM also sourced a Jatco electronic four-speed automatic.
 Those that opted for a manual received 5-speed Nissan gearboxes.
 The turbo and non-turbo variants were designated MX7 and MF5 respectively.

 Power was sent to the rear wheels through a Borg-Warner 28-spline (turbocharged variants) or 25-spline open center (naturally aspirated variant) with a 3.45 or 3.23 final drive ratio with a limited-slip version available as an option.
 This was taller than the ratio offered in the Nissan Skyline (3.70 Manual, 3.889 Auto), which utilised the same power plant.

 The New Zealand assembled six-cylinder VLs had the 2.0-litre Nissan RB20 engine six-cylinder available as an option in addition to the 3.0-litre models.
 The engine was mated with the Japanese Jatco four-speed automatic; the 5.0-litre (4,987 cc) V8 remained available in carbureted form with the old three-speed automatic.
-2-liter models, including those for New Zealand were not saddled with emission controls.
+2-litre models, including those for New Zealand were not saddled with emission controls.
 Maximum power and torque figures are 95 kW at 5,600 rpm and 180 Nm at 4,000 rpm.
 The 2.0 litre engine was also used in exports to other South East Asian countries such as Singapore and Thailand.
 This model was also the last Holden to be assembled and sold in Indonesia, initially as the "Holden Calais 2000" and also as the Holden Calais Enterprise.
 The car was first shown in Indonesia on 19 February 1987, at a ceremony attended by the Australian ambassador to Indonesia, Bill Morrison.